 Is AdGuard VPN Edge extension free?

 There are free and paid tiers or data caps depending on the current offering.
 Check AdGuard’s official page for the latest pricing and data limits for the Edge extension, as they can change over time.
+Fast vpn chrome extension: The ultimate guide to choosing, installing, and optimizing fast Chrome VPN extensions in 2025

 How do I install the AdGuard VPN Edge extension?